arjunvekariyagithub/Breakout/README.md

 - Thoug developed in C++, It offers immersive user interface and reach features that other animated games has to offer.
 - It is easy to develop the same game and UI using game engine tool such as Unity-3D but developing it in C++ is quite a challenging task due to lack of support for rich user interface.
-- The source code of the game will be available soon @ GitHub.
 - Take a look at actual screenshots below, captured by running source code on Turbo C++.

 Features: